UkhonaS/Aws-Restart-Portfolio-/Certs-Badges/AWS-SimuLearn-Projects/Security Concepts/README.md

- 🔐 AWS SimuLearn – Core Security Concepts
+# 🔐 AWS SimuLearn – Core Security Concepts

-📖 Overview
+## 📖 Overview

-Completed the AWS SimuLearn: Core Security Concepts hands-on training (1 hour), focused on implementing secure access controls within a simulated stock exchange environment.
+Completed the **AWS SimuLearn: Core Security Concepts** hands-on training focused on implementing secure access controls in a simulated stock exchange environment.

-The objective was to design and deploy a solution that restricts support engineers’ access to only the permissions required for their specific roles, following the Principle of Least Privilege.
+Designed and deployed a solution that restricted support engineers' access to only the permissions required for their roles, applying the Principle of Least Privilege.

-This assignment was completed inside a live AWS Management Console, where I built and validated the security configuration in a real AWS environment.
+The solution was built and validated inside a live AWS Management Console environment.

+---

-🎯 Skills Demonstrated
+## 🎯 Skills Demonstrated

-Created and managed IAM Users, Groups, and Roles
+- Created and managed IAM Users, Groups, and Roles

-Analyzed and configured IAM Policies
+- Analyzed and configured IAM Policies

-Applied Role-Based Access Control (RBAC)
+- Applied Role-Based Access Control (RBAC)

-Implemented IAM security best practices
+- Implemented IAM security best practices

-Explained and applied the AWS Shared Responsibility Model
+- Explained and applied the AWS Shared Responsibility Model

-Strengthened cloud security and access governance knowledge
+---

-🛠 AWS Services Used
+## 🛠 AWS Services Used

-AWS Identity and Access Management (IAM)
+- AWS Identity and Access Management (IAM)

-Amazon EC2
+- Amazon EC2

-Amazon RDS
+- Amazon RDS